-Based on the June 30, 2014, actuarial valuation, a total contribution rate of 28.66% of payroll payable by employers for FY2015/2016, when taken together with the contributions payable by the members, current assets, and expected future asset returns, is sufficient to achieve the financing objective.
-However, Act 2010-120 limits the contribution for FY 2015/2016 to 25.84% of payroll.
-This has the effect of deferring part of the contribution that would otherwise have been payable in FY 2015/2016 to future years.
+Based on the June 30, 2015, actuarial valuation, a total contribution rate of 30.03% (29.20% Pension plus 0.83% Premium Assistance) of payroll payable by employers for FY2016/2017, when taken together with the contributions payable by the members, current assets, and expected future asset returns, is sufficient to achieve the financing objective.
+The Act 2010-120 maximum employer pension contribution rate for fiscal year 2016/2017 is 29.5%, which exceeds the actuarially determined pension rate.
+In accordance with Act 2010-120, since the employer pension rate collar does not constrain the actuarially determined rate for fiscal year 2016/2017, the Act 2010-120 pension rate collar is no longer effective for future valuations.
+The Act 120 minimum employer pension rate is the employer pension normal cost rate of 8.31%.

-The valuation takes into account all of the promised benefits to which members are entitled as of June 30, 2014, including pension and survivor benefits, and as required by the Retirement Code as the basis for the contribution rate for fiscal year 2015/2016.
+The valuation takes into account all of the promised benefits to which members are entitled as of June 30, 2015, including pension and survivor benefits, and as required by the Retirement Code as the basis for the contribution rate for fiscal year 2016/2017.
 There were no legislative or administrative changes made to the benefits payable by PSERS since the prior valuation.

 As required under Section 8502(j) of the Retirement Code, experience studies are performed for PSERS every five years, the most recent having been made as of June 30, 2010.
-This valuation was prepared on the basis of the demographic and economic assumptions that were recommended on the basis of the July 1, 2005 - June 30, 2010 Experience Review and approved by the Board of Trustees at its March 11, 2011 meeting.
+This valuation was prepared on the basis of the demographic and economic assumptions that were recommended on the basis of the July 1, 2005 - June 30, 2010 Experience Review and approved by the Board of Trustees at its March 11, 2011, meeting.